AmulyaWalimbe/Task01---Descriptive-Stats/README.md

 See `Findings of Task 01.pdf` for the full write-up.
 Headline points:

 - Total ad spend across the dataset is about **$262 million** (using range midpoints).
-The top 10 spending pages account for about **63%** of that, led by the Kamala Harris campaign page (~$82.8M), Joe Biden (~$26.4M), and Donald J. Trump (~$19.6M).
+The top 10 spending pages account for about **63%** of that, led by the Kamala Harris campaign page (approx.
+  $82.8M), Joe Biden (approx. $26.4M), and Donald J. Trump (approx.
+  $19.6M).
-- Spend rises sharply in the final two weeks before the election (week of Oct 27, 2024 alone: ~$36.4M).
+- Spend rises sharply in the final two weeks before the election (week of Oct 27, 2024 alone: approx. $36.4M).
 - "Donald Trump" is the single most frequent named mention (53,182 ads), ahead of "Kamala Harris."
-Candidate names aren't always formatted consistently in the data (e.g. "Donald Trump" vs. "President Trump" are counted separately).
+Candidate names aren't always formatted consistently in the data (e.g. "Donald Trump" vs.
+  "President Trump" are counted separately).

 ## Comparing the two approaches